Configuring Envoy

 After making changes to Deephaven properties, those properties are cached by running processes, so it is the most reliable to restart all services on all nodes after any changes:

-If need to perform selective service restarts in a production environment, consult a Deephaven representative about your specific use case.
+If you need to perform selective service restarts in a production environment, consult a Deephaven representative about your specific use case.

 Restarting Envoy is covered in the Envoy troubleshooting guide.